andy1li/udacity-mlnd/README.md

-# udacity-mlnd
-My Projects for the Udacity Machine Learning Nanodegree
+# My Projects for the Udacity Machine Learning Nanodegree